I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxva/ns-dxva-_dxva_configalphaload.md

 ## Members

+`dwFunction`

+Indicates the type of query or response when using probing and locking commands.
+The most significant 24 bits of <b>dwFunction</b> is the <a href="https://msdn.microsoft.com/bfb1a98e-b9f0-4baa-b486-b2ff33a8bac5">DXVA_ConfigQueryOrReplyFlag</a> variable.

+The least significant 4 bits of the <i>DXVA_ConfigQueryOrReplyFlag</i> variable contains status indicators for the query or response being performed.

+The least significant 8 bits of <b>dwFunction</b> is the <a href="https://msdn.microsoft.com/6db9fa71-7bc2-4eb6-afcb-b16df48f7e8b">bDXVA_Func variable</a> that, in this case, is equal to 2.

+`dwReservedBits`

+Reserved bits used for packing and alignment.
+These bits are zero.

 `bConfigDataType`

 Specifies the type of alpha-blend data to be used.
 This member can be set to one of the following values.